zhenyanchen/Projects/README.md

 This folder includes the following projects:

 - **RFM Analysis for OnlineRetail Data**: A customer segmentation analysis using Recency, Frequency, and Monetary metrics with clustering techniques.
 Includes R source code and a detailed report.
-- **Analysis and Prediction of Wine Quality**: A statistical regression analysis of wine quality based on chemical properties.
+- **Analysis and Prediction of Wine Quality**: A statistical ordinal regression analysis of wine quality based on chemical properties.
 Includes R source code and a detailed report.

 ### **2. Deep Learning**